 Palo Alto Networks provides a rich set of log messages for monitoring system, security and network traffic related events.

-The apps works with following set of logs for Palo Alto Networks V7 and V8:
+The apps work with the following set of logs for Palo Alto Networks V7 and V8:

 - Traffic Logs